 (b) descent/filiation rules, determining who belongs to such key social units as clans.
 In matrifiliative clan systems, for example, syncretisms are commonly found between father and father’s sister’s son – both males belonging to the father’s matrilineage, whose membership he cannot transmit himself, but which is transmitted through his sister to her children.
 This particular syncretism is generally called a Crow skewing rule by anthropologists of kinship.
 Skewing rules of this type tend to correlate with the logic of clan filiation: matriclan systems correlate with Crow skewing rules, and patriclan systems with so-called Omaha skewing rules in which MBC=MB: both share the same patriclan (see Nen example in §2.1).

 (c) residence rules, primarily whether a couple live with the man’s or the woman’s clan/household after marriage, often impact on where elaboration is found in the kinship system.
-Co-residents know more about each other’s genealogies, and are bound by stricter interactional norms.
+Co-residents know more about each other’s genealogies and are bound by stricter interactional norms.

 (a)-(c) have long made kinship an area of language used for arguments about social structure, current or reconstructed, though the arguments rest on the assumption that the relationship of vocabulary to society is tightly coupled – an assumption that is not always uncontroversial (insert 2-3 refs).
 However, full considerations of these links would take us too far afield in this chapter, so we only make passing references to them where they seem particularly salient.